mithi/bare-minimum-2d/README.md

 Please take a look at more [complex example data prop](./example/src/demo1/demoProps.js) to get the idea.

-Each element of the array `data` should be a hash-like object with a `type` key which should have a value that is one of the following:
+Each element of the array `data` should be a hash-like objectwith a `type` key which should have a value that is one of the following:

 | points | ellipse  | lines  | polygons |